Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Effects of interactions and dimensionality

 While the previous thermodynamic calculations depend on mean-field considerations, there are several limits in which these approaches would not suffice.
 First, the finite size of the sphere results in deviations from the thermodynamic limit.
 In principle, first order corrections could be taken into account using finite-size scaling analyses \cite{Goldenfeld_1992}.

 As we consider thinner shells, a more drastic effect comes from reduction in effective dimensionality.
-The system enters the two-dimensional regime at temperatures below which excitations along the radial direction become energetically unfavorable.
-More precisely, appealing to the energy spectrum in Fig.~\ref{energy_levels}, energy levels $\varepsilon_{k,l}$ are characterized by excitations along the radial ($k$) and angular ($l$) directions.
+The system enters the quasi-two dimensional regime at temperatures below which excitations along the radial direction become energetically unfavorable.
+More precisely, appealing to the energy spectrum in Fig.~\ref{bubble_states}c, energy levels $\varepsilon_{kl}$ are characterized by excitations along the radial ($k$) and angular ($l$) directions.
 For temperatures low enough to excite only the $k=0$ band, we have the condition $k_B T < \varepsilon_{1,0} - \varepsilon_{0,0}$.
-At the highest detuning shown in Fig.~\ref{energy_levels}, we find $\varepsilon_{1,0} - \varepsilon_{0,0} \approx 4 \frac{\hbar\omega_0}{2}$ which corresponds to a temperature scale on the order of $10~\text{nK}$ for a $80~\text{Hz}$ trap.
+At the highest detuning shown in Fig.~\ref{bubble_states}c, we find $\varepsilon_{1,0} - \varepsilon_{0,0} \approx 4 \frac{\hbar\omega_0}{2}$ which corresponds to a temperature scale on the order of $10~\text{nK}$ for a $80~\text{Hz}$ trap.
 Below this temperature, and at the largest detunings, we expect the emergence of two-dimensional physics; this regime clearly requires treatments that go beyond mean-field.
+As has been demonstrated in planar settings, the cross-over from effective three dimensional to quasi-two dimensional physics is particularly rich in the transition into Bose-Einstein condensed states \cite{Chomaz_2015}.

-As with planar thin films, defects such as vortices form the natural source of excitations that complement the mean-field hydrodynamic long-wavelength, low-frequency excitations \cite{Fetter_2009}.
-In previous work by two of the current authors and collaborators, we evaluated the energy for creating a vortex-antivortex pair at opposite sides of a spherical condensate shell of finite thickness \cite{Padavic_2020}: $E^\text{thin-shell}_\text{vortex} / E_\text{thin-shell} \approx \frac{2\pi\hbar^2}{3gm} \delta \left(\ln\frac{R_\text{out}}{\xi_0} + \ln\frac{\delta}{\xi_0} + 4.597 \right)$ where $R_\text{out}$ is the outer radius, $\delta$ is the shell thickness, $\xi_0$ is the coherence length, and $g$ is the 3D interatomic interaction strength.
-Thus, depending on the parameters, even before entering the two-dimensional limit, we may well access a finite-thickness regime in which vortex-antivortex pair excitations become favorable above a certain temperature, thus destroying condensation in the system.
+As with disk-shaped geometries, defects such as vortices form the natural source of excitations that complement the mean-field hydrodynamic long-wavelength, low-frequency excitations \cite{Fetter_2009}.
+In previous work by two of the current authors and collaborators, we explored the physics of a vortex-antivortex pair in a thin spherical condensate shell and found the energy of the pair scales with shell thickness \cite{Padavic_2020}.
+Furthermore, explorations in disk-shaped quasi-2D trapped gases show there is a temperature regime in which vortex-antivortex pairs appear \cite{Simula_2005,Choi_2013}.
+Thus, as the bubble-trapped system hollows out, depending on the parameters, even before entering the two-dimensional limit, we may well access a finite-thickness regime in which vortex-antivortex pair excitations become favorable, destroying condensation in the system.